thecapdan/learn-esp-app/README.md

 # learn-esp-client

+Personal project.

-Client side for simple language learning app.
+Client side for a simple language learning app using ReactJS.

-Work in progress...
+The server side can be found [here](https://github.com/thecapdan/learn-esp-server)

+This is a work in progress(!)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).